Signs of health

 - Foot and mouth disease - lame and slobbering at the mouth, high temperature.

-- Swine fever - high fever, deaths, sticky eye discharge, swaying hindquarters
+- Swine fever - high fever, death, sticky eye discharge, swaying hindquarters

 - Phone 0800 809 966 immediately